google/WebFundamentals/src/content/en/ilt/pwa/caching-files-with-the-service-worker.md

 #### Delete data

 We can delete items in the cache with `cache.delete(request, options)`.
-This method finds the item in the cache matching the request, deletes it, and returns a Promise that resolves to true.
+This method finds the item in the cache matching the request, deletes it, and returns a Promise that resolves to `true`.
 If it doesn't find the item, it resolves to false.
 It also has the same optional options parameter available to it as the match method.

 #### Retrieve keys